Undergraduate Program in Actuarial Science

 (Computer Science); Born (Risk Management/Insurance); Chicken, Huffer (Statistics); Christiansen (Finance)

-This interdisciplinary degree provides broad instruction in the mathematical and statistical concepts underlying the operations of life, property, and casualty insurers; governmental regulatory agencies; pension and insurance consulting firms; and financial firms.
+This interdisciplinary degree provides broad instruction in the mathematical and statistical concepts underlying the operations of all types of insurers; governmental regulatory agencies; pension and insurance consulting firms; and financial firms.
 Along with strong mathematical and computational skills and a solid grounding in each of the component disciplines, the program is designed to enhance leadership ability and communications skills.
-The program is also flexible enough to provide background for graduate or professional study in many areas beyond actuarial science, e.g., business, economics, finance, law, and statistics.
-The program is classified by the professional actuarial societies as advanced undergraduate and graduate education and research.
+The program is also flexible enough to provide background for graduate or professional study in many areas beyond actuarial science, e.g., business, economics, finance, law, computer science, data analysis, and statistics.
+The program is classified by the professional actuarial societies as advanced curriculum.
 All three of the actuarial professional societies' Validation by Educational Experience credit areas are approved; this provides FSU students an opportunity to directly advance their careers through their regular classes.

 Students in the program are also assisted in moving forward professionally through seminars and tutorials in preparation for national actuarial examinations and by guest lecturers who are actuaries discussing the varied available employment.